VaghaniAxita/Task_Management_App/README.md

-# Event Management System API
+# Task Management System API

 This is a backend API for an Event Management System built with Node.js, Express.js, and MongoDB.
 The API supports user authentication, event management and file uploads.